Siphon880gh/n8n-templates/README.md

 ## 🎯 Quick Start

 1. **Visit the Portal**: Open `index.php` in your web browser
-2. **Choose Your Collection**: Select from the three available collections
+2. **Choose Your Collection**: Select from the four available collections
 3. **Browse & Search**: Use the built-in search and filtering capabilities
 4. **Download Templates**: Get the JSON files you need
 5. **Import to n8n**: Import downloaded templates into your n8n instance